 Our 8 accredited courses in biblical, theological, cultural, and ethical studies allow Cornell students the chance to earn credit through Gordon College.
 Click to find out what courses we are offering this semester.learn more

 Upon graduating from Cornell in 1989, Karl, along with graduate student Ray Zimmerman and a few others, began a small ‘intentional Christian community’ at 201 Stewart Ave.
 The community was characterized by daily prayer, community meals, and ‘living simply.’
 This was not the first such community at Cornell…learn more about our story

 We recently purchased the house next door to the men’s facility to be the new women’s residence and built a beautiful patio between the houses to create a unified living-learning campus.
-We look forward to completing necessary renovations for both houses over the next year and celebrating with a dedication weekend on October 4-5, 2019!
-Interested in what else we have in store?
+We look forward to completing renovations over the next year.
+Interested in what we’ve done and what we hope to do?
 Check out our Building for the Future Campaign.learn more about our plans for the future

 See how you can get involved and utilize your time, talents and resources.

 In addition to residence facilities, courses and lectures, Chesterton House offers pre-orientation programs for incoming students.
 Find links to resources for students below.